grucloud/grucloud/docusaurus/docs/azure/resources/Network/ApplicationGatewayPrivateEndpointConnection.md

       description: 'Properties of the application gateway private endpoint connection.',
       properties: {
         privateEndpoint: {
+          readOnly: true,
+          description: 'The resource of private end point.',
           properties: <ref *1> {
             extendedLocation: {
               description: 'The extended location of the load balancer.',